 In the Gulf of Mexico, our multi-service semi-submersible vessel, the Q4000, has set a series of well intervention "firsts" in increasingly deeper water without the use of a traditional drilling rig.
 In 2010, the Q4000 served as a key emergency response vessel in the Macondo well control and containment efforts.
 The Q4000 also serves an important role in the HFRS that was originally established in 2011.
-In April 2015, we took delivery of the Q5000, a newbuild semi-submersible well intervention vessel.
-The Q5000 commenced operations in the Gulf of Mexico during the fourth quarter of 2015.
+Our Q5000 semi-submersible well intervention vessel commenced operations in the Gulf of Mexico during the fourth quarter of 2015.
 The vessel went on contracted rates in May 2016 under our five-year contract with BP.
-We previously owned the Helix 534, which we sold in December 2016.

 In the North Sea, the Well Enhancer has performed well intervention, abandonment and coil tubing services since it joined our fleet in the North Sea region in 2009.
 The Seawell has provided well intervention and abandonment services since 1987.
 The vessel underwent major capital upgrades in 2015 to extend its estimated useful economic life by approximately 15 years.
-The chartered Skandi Constructor has been performing well intervention services for us in the North Sea since September 2013.
-In September 2015, we extended the charter through April 1, 2017.
-The vessel has been stacked at reduced charter rates since November 2015 with the exception of a two-week project during the third quarter of 2016.
-We currently plan on returning the vessel to its owner when the vessel charter expires on April 1, 2017.
+The chartered Skandi Constructor performed well intervention services for us in the North Sea beginning in September 2013 and was returned to its owner in March 2017 upon the expiration of the vessel charter.

-In September 2013, we executed a contract with the same shipyard in Singapore that constructed the Q5000.
-This contract is for the construction of a newbuild semi-submersible well intervention vessel, the Q7000, which is being built to North Sea standards.
-This \$346 million shipyard contract represents the majority of the expected costs associated with the construction of the Q7000.
-Pursuant to the terms of this contract and subsequent amendments, 20% of the contract price was paid upon the signing of the contract.
-The remaining 80% is to be paid in three installments, with 20% in June 2016 (payment was made in October 2016 as agreed between the parties), 20% upon issuance of the Completion Certificate, which is to be issued on or before December 31, 2017, and 40% upon the delivery of the vessel, which at our option can be deferred until December 30, 2018.
+In September 2013, we executed a contract with the same shipyard in Singapore that constructed the Q5000 for the construction of a newbuild semi-submersible well intervention vessel, the Q7000, to be built to North Sea standards.
+Pursuant to the contract and subsequent amendments, including the third amendment that was entered into in November 2017, 20% of the contract price was paid upon the signing of the contract in 2013, 20% was paid in 2016, 20% was paid in December 2017, 20% is to be paid on December 31, 2018, and 20% is to be paid upon the delivery of the vessel, which at our option can be deferred until December 31, 2019.